math29/codingame-2019/README.md

-# Illegal Exception - Unleash the Geek 2019
+# Unleash the Geek 2019

 ## Getting started